-I’m inspired by a lot of mid-century art and design, anything colorful, my travels and my fellow artists’ work.
+I’m inspired by a lot of mid-century art and design, anything colorful, nature, my travels and my fellow artists’ work.

 I always find it hard to define my style but recently a friend called it contemporary retro and I like that description a lot.